 SHQ can facilitate interactive sexual health and relationships education sessions for a range of organisations and their clients.
 SHQ educators have experience working with a diverse range of young people and tailor all sessions to meet the needs of the group.

 Our educators can deliver single sessions or whole programs on a range of topics including, but not limited to:

-Sex, pleasure and ethics
+Sex, pleasure & rights

 The number of sessions and length of each session depends on the needs of the group.
 SHQ works closely with organisations to understand the needs of their clients and ensures these are met in accordance with best practice.